Quick answer

 Twój e-PIT pre-fills your Polish tax return using data from your employer — but if you have foreign income, multiple income sources, or freelance earnings, the pre-filled return will be incomplete or wrong.
 If you do nothing by 30 April, the pre-populated return is automatically accepted as filed.
 This is not a safe default.
-This article covers how to log in, what to check before submitting, when to correct it, and what to do if nothing appears in your account at all.
+The Twój e-PIT portal prepares a return.
+Whether that return is correct for your situation is a different question — and one the portal does not answer for you.

 The system is straightforward for people whose entire income comes from a single Polish employer with no other sources.
 For the majority of foreigners in Kraków — who may have foreign income, prior-year obligations from home countries, or freelance work — the pre-filled return requires active review and often amendment before it is accurate.